VegFest/vegfest.org/_posts/2016-06-27-vegfest-organizers-meetup-2016.md

     <h1>Meet VegFest Organizers from Across the Country</h1>

     <p>
     Join us on Saturday July 10, 2016 at 1pm during the National Animal Rights Conference for an informal get-together of VegFest organizers.
-This is an exclusive invite for people who are active organizing a VegFest.
+This is an exclusive invite for people who are active in organizing a VegFest.
 Meet in the hotel lobby then we'll grab lunch together & chat.
 This is a chance to share tips, advice and ask questions of other organizers who put together veg food festivals.
     </p>

   </div>